ConnieML/rtc.admin/README.md

 # Prisma Day 2021 Workshop

-This is the sample app built for Jed's Prisma Day 2021 Workshop.
+This is the sample app built for Jed's Prisma Day 2021 Workshop Woot!gt

 It's both the front and back-end for a Blog built with Prisma, KeystoneJS, GraphQL, Next.js and Tailwind.